s3ql/s3ql/developer-notes/block_cache.md

 **Fast path** (`max_write` is not `None` and `max_write < el.size`): The entry lock is held via `async with self.mlock(inode, blockno)` for the duration of the caller's use of the entry.
 This path is taken when the caller promises not to grow the block, so cache size accounting is not affected and no expiration check is needed.

 **Slow path**: The entry lock is acquired with `await self.mlock.acquire(inode, blockno)` and released in a `finally` block after the caller is done.
 Between yield and release, the cache size is updated (`cache.size += el.size - oldsize`).
-This path may trigger `expire()` before acquiring the lock if the cache is full.
+This path may trigger `evict()` before acquiring the lock if the cache is full.
 The lock is held across the caller's operations, guaranteeing exclusive access to the entry.

 In both paths, the lock is held while the entry is yielded to the caller.
 This means only one task can read or write a given block at a time.